athammer/who-to-bother-block/README.md

 ## 📝 Code of Conduct

 - Be respectful and professional
+- **Never add anyone without their explicit permission**
-- Only add people who have agreed to be listed
+- Only add people who have agreed to be listed and are willing to answer questions
 - Keep information accurate and up-to-date
 - Follow the existing code style and structure